 The EQ forfour is a rear-wheel drive, 4-seat, super compact hatchback.

-It’s an ideal electric vehicle for the town or city.
-Small, nippy, not too expensive – perfect.
+It’s an ideal electric vehicle for the town or city, where you don’t require tons of range.
+Small, nippy, not too expensive.
 In addition, with 4 seats, it’s more practical than the 2-seat version of the Smart EQ.